TheresaLui/SelfHelpContent_v2/articles/microsoft.web/web-scoping-creating-or-deleting-resource.md

 />

 # Creating or deleting resource
-* Has the creation/deletion worked before?
+* Have you ever been able to create or delete this type of resource before?
-* What is the error message?
-Does the error message help resolve the issue?
+* What error message are you seeing, if any?
-* Did you try creation/deletion after clearing browser cache?
 * Did you try a different browser (Edge / IE / Chrome)?
-* Did you try InPrivate or InCognito mode?
+* Did you try using the InPrivate or Incognito mode of your browser?
+* Did you try clearing browser cache?